Skip to navigation Skip to content

 • a statement of customer's or family's fortnightly income and expenditure

-• corroborative evidence of the appropriate situation, for example, from education institutions, boarding establishments, welfare agencies
+• verified evidence of the situation, for example, from education institutions, boarding establishments, welfare agencies

-• an indication of the amount of assistance that is needed, go to Step 6
+• an indication of the amount of assistance needed

 Lodging a claim due to emergency or disaster impacts + Read more ...

-Department of Social Services (DSS) will assess all other claims on a case-by-case basis.
+Department of Social Services (DSS) will assess all Additional Assistance (Emergency) claims on a case-by-case basis.
 When a claim for Additional Assistance (Emergency) is submitted, Service Officers must:

-• escalate the claim via email to ABSTUDY travel team.
-Record a Fast Note on the customer's record - select Auto text, use Students, ABSTUDY & Apprentices > Claims - ABSTUDY > Additional Assistance (emergency) requested
+• Record a Fast Note on the customer's record - Select Auto text, use Students, ABSTUDY & Apprentices > Claims - ABSTUDY > Additional Assistance (emergency) requested

 • a description of how the emergency or disaster situation has impacted the student's or apprentice's ability to undertake study or training